Fully Guided Neural Schr\"odinger bridge for Brain MR image synthesis: Method

 \subsection{Overview}

-Our proposed Fully Guided Schrödinger Bridge (FGSB) framework comprises two main stages: a generation stage and a training stage.
-The framework is designed for robust synthesis of brain MR images, even with a limited number of paired training samples.
-The generation stage and training stage are executed sequentially.
-When a specific time-step T is sampled, only the intermediate result at that sampled timestep is generated and subsequently used in the training stage (Fig. \ref{Figure_2}).
+Our proposed Fully Guided Schr\"odinger Bridge (FGSB) framework (Fig. \ref{Figure_1}, \ref{Figure_2}, and Algorithm \ref{learning_process}) comprises two main stages: a generation stage and a training stage.
+The generation and training stages are executed sequentially.
+When a specific time step $T$ is sampled, only the intermediate sample ($\hat{x}_{B_T}$) is generated and subsequently used in the training stage.
+Here, $i$ denotes the intermediate time step index along the generation trajectory leading up to the sampled $T$, where $i = 0,\ldots,T$.
+Starting from $x_{t_0}=x_A$ at $i=0$, the generator produces intermediate sample $\hat{x}_{B_i}$ and updates the input intermediate sample $x_{t_{i+1}}$ iteratively until reaching the final output $\hat{x}_{B_T}$.